-What is a Root Canal?
+What Is a Root Canal?

-Years ago, teeth with damaged or diseased pulps were removed.
+Years ago, teeth with damaged or diseased pulps were completely removed.
 Today, at the Weinberg Dentistry near Jupiter, FL, we perform a root canal to save many teeth that would otherwise be lost.

-- A deep cavity
+- A deep cavity.

-- A cracked tooth
+- A cracked tooth.

-- An injury to a tooth, such as severe trauma to the tooth, either recent or in the past
+- An injury to a tooth, such as severe trauma to the tooth, either recent or in the past.

 If the pulp becomes infected—or worse, dead—and is left untreated, pus can build up at the root tip in the jawbone, forming an abscess.
 An abscess can destroy the bone surrounding the tooth and cause severe pain.

-How is a Root Canal Performed?
+How Is a Root Canal Performed?

 Depending on the situation we can take several steps for root canal treatment.
 These steps are:

-- First, an opening is made through the back of a front tooth or the crown of a molar or pre-molar.
+- First, an opening is made through the back of a front tooth or the crown of a molar or premolar.